HathorNetwork/rfcs/projects/feature-activation/0003-explorer-uis.md

 ## New panel in Block interface

 There must be a new panel in the Block interface containing the Feature Activation information for that block, that is, a table with the block's signal value for each feature, the corresponding bit and feature name, and the feature state at that point.

+Here are some more details, not shown in the mockup below:

+1. The signal column should display a checkmark icon for enabled features, instead of `1`.
+It should be blank for disabled features.

 ### Mockup